candil-data-fabric/ldap-collector/README.md

 ### Helm Chart

-The Helm Chart is available in the following repository: https://github.com/candil-data-fabric/ldap-collector-helm.
+There is a Helm Chart available in the following repository: https://github.com/candil-data-fabric/ldap-collector-helm.
 It also contains instructions on how to install and use it.

 ## Running the data product pipeline testbed